jonliu6/Programming/SpringMVCDemo/README.md

-This is an Maven project demonstrate Model/View/Controller concepts by Spring MVC framework
+This is an Maven project demonstrate Model/View/Controller concepts by Spring MVC framework.
+Also, Bean validation is used in the model entities.